WarnerMedia/artemis/backend/utilities/plugin_runner/README.md

 Only plugins in [backend/engine/plugins](../../engine/plugins) are supported.

+* Error: Container image (...) must be built locally
 * Error: pull access denied for ... repository does not exist or may require 'docker login'

-The container image for the plugin has not been built locally or has been removed.
+The container image for the engine or plugin has not been built locally or has been removed.

-Re-build the container image for the plugin.
+Re-build the container image for the engine or plugin.

 * Error: Read-only filesystem (or similar)